dancher743/stalker-coc-mods-compilation/README.md

 # stalker-coc-mods-compilation
-My mods compilation for S.T.A.L.K.E.R.: Call of Chernobyl
+My mods compilation for S.T.A.L.K.E.R.: Call of Chernobyl 1.4.22 (ENG/RUS)

-CoC version: 1.4.22 (ENG/RUS)
+Install
+---

-Install: Place all files to empty "gamedata" folder.
+Place all files to an empty "gamedata" folder.

-Using mods:
+Settings
+---
+* To access Dynamic News settings: load your game, then open the main menu and press Page-Up button.
+* To make the sky less bright type `r2_tonemap off` command in the console.

+Mods
+---
 1. Original Item Models and Icons (Panzermann11)
 2. Displaying units like in Clear Sky, squads on the pda map v2 (av661194, turoff82)
 3. Stashes from SOC and CS (av661194)